 A Chinese soup spoon is the ideal tool for guasha, but a large coin can be used, or anything with a plastic or ceramic edge, that can easily fit in the hand.
 I have the patient sit comfortably, with their upper back exposed.
 Standing behind them, using the edge of the spoon, I begin stroking (or scraping) along the back of the neck, from an inch above the hairline down to the shoulders.
 I am using enough force to bring up some color, but not enough to be irritating or painful.
 I also stroke along the tops of the shoulders, and down the sides of the spine, to the level of the scapulae.
 Then I will move to the front of the neck and guasha down the promonent SCM muscle which is usually visible from behind the earlobe down to the collarbone.
 I periodically dip the spoon into a bowl of water to make it more comfortable for the patient.
 (Use cool water if they are warm, warm water if they are chilled.)

 Particularly if the patient has a wind-heat, redness will appear along the guasha lines.
 Sometimes, with a lot of heat, areas may become purplish.
 This is normal.
 This discoloration may last a couple of days.
-The patient will usually feel an immediate sense of relief—of
+The patient will usually feel an immediate sense of relief—of heat release.

 You can do guasha to yourself.
 Hold the spoon by the handle, and reach with it bowl-down, to the appropriate areas.
 Recently, I was on a road trip when I suddenly felt my warning signs of neck stiffness and tightness in the throat.
 I simply used my fingernails to do self-guasha, and my symptoms disappeared.